DJI acquires majority stake in Hasselblad, the iconic Swedish camera company

 Now Luminous Landscape has reported, and multiple industry insiders have told TechCrunch, that DJI has acquired Hasselblad, not outright, but taking a majority stake in the camera company.
 The deal is a sign of the times.

 Hasselblad, which was founded in 1941, was once known for making the most advanced cameras on the market.
 Their cameras were even used by NASA throughout the 60s, meaning theirs was the technology used to create those iconic moon photographs from the Apollo missions.
-DJI is the privately-held, venture backed leader in a burgeoning new hardware segment, consumer and commercial drones.
+DJI is the privately held, venture-backed leader in a burgeoning new hardware segment, consumer and commercial drones.

 While Hasselblad’s cameras are known as some of the best on the market, they are prohibitively expensive running anywhere from a few thousand dollars to more than $40,000 for a single SLR body.
 Questions are now swirling about how DJI will use, and possibly even manufacture, Hasselblad’s cameras.